 Everyone’s fave singleton, Bridget Jones is having a baby.
 But who’s the daddy?

-Bridget Jones’s Baby Official Trailer #1 (2016) – Renée Zellweger Movie HD, Movieclips and photos © Miramax and Universal Pictures
+Bridget Jones’s Baby Official Trailer #1 (2016) – Renée Zellweger Movie HD, Movieclips and photos © Universal Pictures

-And don’t ask about the press version as it’s confusing enough as it’s got Daniel Cleaver in it….
+Don’t ask about the press version as it’s confusing enough as it’s got Daniel Cleaver in it….
 We now have another possible ending for Bridget, should we wish.
-So read on HERE for that book review, or read on in The Independent for that ending, or if you want Bridget’s ending to be by film…which may or may not lead onto the book or refer to the newspaper story.
-Or it may lead us to a fourth film of this film series, who knows…
+Read on HERE for that book review, or read on in The Independent for that ending, or if you want Bridget’s ending to be by film…which may or may not lead onto the book or refer to the newspaper story.
+Or it may lead us to the fourth film of this film series, who knows…

-In the trailer, Bridget (Renée Zellweger) is alone and 40 something, and for some reason we don’t know yet she and Mark Darcy (Colin Firth) are no longer.
-The trailer starts with a scene of Bridget’s wedding – not to sure if in flashback or dream – .. and leads on to a few predictable Bridget scenarios scenes with the many of the recognisable, familiar faces from the first two movies.
+In the trailer, Bridget (Renée Zellweger) is alone and 40 something, and for some reason, we don’t know yet she and Mark Darcy (Colin Firth) are no longer.
+The trailer starts with a scene of Bridget’s wedding – not to sure if in flashback or dream – and leads on to a few predictable Bridget scenarios scenes.
+These with the many of the recognisable, familiar faces from the first two movies.

-The rest of the entire, recognisable British cast from the first two films combined, Jim Broadbent, Gemma Jones, Shirley Henderson et al, were a comfort to see and hear in the trailer, looked in automatic acting mode.
-It was as if they’d been invited to what they thought was a celebration of 15 years of Bridget but instead been coerced at gunpoint still in their party gear into starring in the wedding scene.
+The rest of the entire, recognisable British cast from the first two films combined, Jim Broadbent, Gemma Jones, Shirley Henderson et al, was a comfort to see and hear in the trailer.
+But they all looked like they were in automatic acting mode.
+It was as if they’d been invited to what they thought was a celebration of 15 years of Bridget, but instead been coerced at gunpoint still in their party gear into starring in the wedding scene.

-Most of the male cast have beards in the trailer perhaps so they can disassociate themselves with the end film if it fails miserably at the office.
-The female cast hide behind their big hats in the wedding scene – apart from Sally Philips who bizarrely almost has a “Hello Mum I’m on the telly” placard – in the hope for the same effect.
+Most of the male cast have beards in the trailer perhaps so they can disassociate themselves with the end film.
+This if it fails miserably at the office.
+The female cast all hid behind their big hats in the wedding scene – apart from Sally Philips who bizarrely almost has a “Hello Mum I’m on the telly” placard – in the hope for the same effect.

-I read that there were 3 endings made for this movie with the cast even not knowing the ending, I assume possible ending with both possible fathers hugging Bridget and their child or their wedding with Bridget that counts for 2, leaving the third open.
-Desperately hoping the 3rd ending – chosen by the film’s creators – does not involve throwing a Cleaver at us metaphorically or indeed physically with a cameo from Hugh at the end of the film, but can’t take anything for Granted.
+I read that there were 3 endings made for this movie with the cast even not knowing the ending.
+I assume two possible endings include both possible fathers hugging Bridget and their child or their wedding with Bridget.
+Desperately hoping the 3rd ending – chosen by the film’s creators – does not involve throwing a Cleaver at us metaphorically or indeed physically with a cameo from Hugh at the end of the film.
+But I can’t take anything for granted.